 If your idea advances beyond the Compassionate Shark Tank, you may be invited to submit a request for more information (RFMI).
 If we need more information, you will be informed after the Pitch Day is over.
-The RFMI is a set a questions in which you elaborate more on specific aspects of the proposed project or program.
+The RFMI is a set of questions in which you elaborate more on specific aspects of the proposed project or program.
 The questions are often generated from the conversations that occur during CIG Pitch Day.

 Grant awards will be announced January 2020.

 The 2019-2020 Community Impact Guidelines were last updated on June 7, 2019.